Master's in Nursing Online

 The objectives of the Master's in Nursing online curriculum focus on the following:

-- Health promotion of individuals, families and groups from diverse populations
+• Health promotion of individuals, families and groups from diverse populations

-- Management of health problems in collaboration with clients, families, and health professionals
+• Management of health problems in collaboration with clients, families, and health professionals

-- Leadership in the profession
+• Leadership in the profession

-- Research utilization for evidence-based practice
+• Research utilization for evidence-based practice

-Online Program + 4 On-Campus Days
+Online Program + 4 Half-Days On-Campus

-Built into the online Master's Degree in Nursing are four days of on-campus learning activities that allow you to interact face-to-face with peers and faculty in UMass Lowell's state-of-the-art nursing facility.
+Built into the online Master's Degree in Nursing are four half-days of on-campus learning activities that allow you to interact face-to-face with peers and faculty in UMass Lowell's state-of-the-art nursing facility.
 You will conduct lab work and simulated clinical exams of mock patients to prepare you for the real world.
-These four on-campus days are integrated into the curriculum as part of the following courses: NURS.6510 (two 4-hour on-campus sessions), NURS.6511 (one 4-hour on-campus session) and NURS.6512 (one 4-hour on-campus session).

 One Success Leads to Another